gemrb/gemrb.github.io/_drafts/20_announcement.md

 pathfinder](https://gemrb.org/2020/07/16/new-pathfinder-smarter-movement.html) with
 bumping support and other movement related improvements.
 At the same time work continued on the drawing and GUI handling rewrite — stay tuned for a deeper dive later this week.
-With this anniversary release out of the way, finishing that rewrite is again our main priority.
+With this anniversary release out of the way, finishing that rewrite is again the team's main priority.

 As GemRB marks its 20th anniversary, Jaka Kranjc, the current maintainer, is optimistic about the project's future. _"Our work is not finished, but this sort of thing is like an